giiorg/vobi-api-composer-experimental/README.md

 api.query('hello', () => 'Hello, World!')
 api.mutation('simpleMutation', () => 'I am a simple mutation')
 ```
-First argument is a name of query/mutation and second - resolve function.
+Note: first argument is a name of query/mutation and second - resolve function.

 Finally, you can generate and pass schema to express' graphqlHTTP middleware, and run express app
 ```js